Tennessee Gun Laws

 Yes, magazine-fed semi-auto rifles are legal to buy and possess in Tennessee.

-No, Tennessee does not have a gun storage law, but does make it a crime for a parent or guardian from intentionally, knowingly or recklessly providing or permitting a handgun to any person under 18 years old to possess a handgun, if such parent or guardian knows of a substantial risk that such juvenile will use the handgun to commit a felony.
+No. Tennessee does not have a gun-storage law.
+It does, however, make it a crime for a parent or guardian to intentionally, knowingly or recklessly provide or permit any person under 18 years old to possess a handgun, if such parent or guardian knows of a substantial risk that such juvenile will use the handgun to commit a felony.

 Previous articleSouth Dakota Gun Laws